TobyD02/WordleClone/README.md

 - Add functionality for stats to be recorded:
     - If you have already played today then your progress should be remembered/tracked
     - Store a counter for how many correct guesses you have made in your lifetime, and keep track of how many guesses it has taken you.
+    - Show correct answer if it isn't guessed correctly.